iivanoo/covid-apps-observer/data/data_us/reports/resources/com.nj.gov.covidalert___1.0.1/report.md

 > Work in an emergency room and downloaded to see how accurate the alerts would be.
 I assumed I would have to turn off the notification from being alerted to much.
 To my surprise I haven't been alerted once in over a month of having the app even after being in direct patient care with positive cases.<br> :date: __2020-11-04 06:12:09__

 > It keeps freezing after verifying my age.<br> :date: __2020-11-02 16:37:40__

-> Total Control over all of us.<br> :date: __2020-10-31 00:10:33__

-> Cannot even finish setup poor development.
-Simple alert app should not be inconvenient to use if it is most people won't go through the headache of setting it up.
-This fix should be top priority.
-Poor development something like this should be more easily usable.<br> :date: __2020-10-29 11:40:32__